ibmcloudtools/appid-samples/cloning-instance-with-rest/README.md

     }

     ```
    Copy the value of `access_token` from the response
     `IAM_TOKEN=<IAM token>`

-5. Create a new App ID service
+5. Create a new App ID service instance

     ```
     curl -X POST \